Wendy Playfair

 Wendy Playfair (born 28 August 1926) is an Australian radio, television and film character actress, best known for her roles in television serials.

-Playfair started her career in radio serials, but became best known for her brief stint in TV serial Prisoner as inmate Minnie Donovan.
+Playfair started her career in radio serials, but became best known for her stint in TV series Prisoner as inmate Minerva "Minnie" Donovan.
 Other important roles were in the television series Home and Away and the film Accidents Happen starring Geena Davis.

 Family

 Playfair was born in Woollahra, Sydney, New South Wales to Edmund Strathmore Creer (Strath) Playfair (1894–1965) and Kathleen Ryrie (Babs) née Campbell (1899–1989).
-She was the third of four sisters.
+She was the third of four sisters, the youngest marrying barrister Sir John Atwill who was President of the Liberal Party of Australia.
 The Playfair family were well-to-do, socially prominent and in the meat trade.
 She married James Williams at All Saints Anglican Church on 6 July 1951.
 She is a direct descendant of the famous Sydney butcher, politician and philanthropist Thomas Playfair, and the niece of politician Thomas Alfred John Playfair.
-Playfair is the cousin of Olympic silver medalist Judy Playfair and the grandmother of Kip Williams, who is the current Artistic Director of the Sydney Theatre Company.
+Playfair is the cousin of Olympic silver medalist Judy Playfair, aunt of Skye Leckie, grandmother of Kip Williams who was the Artistic Director of the Sydney Theatre Company (2016-24) and life long friend of Pam Hornibrook and Ruth Triggs.